Single Race // Early Registration (11:59pm Sat evening before race; 11:59 pm Fri evening for 9/30 race)

 The payout for Men and Women is equal and as follows:

 - Elite Men and Women, 1st Place: $80

 - Elite Men and Women, 2nd Place: $60

 - Elite Men and Women, 3rd Place: $40

 Senior and Master Riders (Cat 1,2,3,4, Singlespeed, Clydesdale and all Master’s category for men and women) – Prizes will be awarded at the series-end party for all above-mentioned categories for at least the series winner, and potentially for 2nd overall as well.
 Prizes will be allocated at the end of year party to winners in a creative manner, most likely based on a final game of skill, luck and fun.

-Junior Riders (All age categories for boys and girls including the youngest 2008/2009 category previously know as Pre-Junior) – Series winners will be crowned at the Woodland Park GP with a Series Winner jersey in each junior category.
-Additionally, free pint coupons from Snoqualmie Ice Cream will be allocated to the 1st and 2nd place riders in each junior category.
+Junior Riders – Series winners will be crowned at the Woodland Park GP with a Series Winner jersey in each junior category.
+Additionally, gift cards to Molly Moons Ice Cream will be allocated to the 1st and 2nd place riders in each junior category.

 Beginner – We do not calculate series prizes for the Beginner Riders.